← Back to today

 03

-Developer Zara Zhang built a browser extension using OpenAI's Realtime 2 API that watches YouTube videos alongside you and answers questions via voice chat.
-The impressive part: it can separate the video's audio from your voice commands, so it doesn't confuse YouTube content for instructions.
+Developer Zara Zhang created a browser extension using OpenAI's realtime 2 API that acts as a YouTube viewing companion.
+The AI agent watches videos alongside users and answers questions about what was just said via voice chat.
+The standout feature: it can differentiate between the YouTube audio stream and the user's voice, so it doesn't confuse video content as commands.

 Source →